 Learn more about ATSDR's work on PFAS.

-The National Institute of Environmental Health Sciences and the National Toxicology Program (NIEHS/NTP; divisions of the National Institutes of Health) are supporting research to better understand the potential health effects of exposure to PFAS.
-Currently, NIEHS/NTP are conducting toxicity studies on PFAS (primarily in animal models) and funding other studies that investigate health effects in humans, as well as methods for reducing the potential for exposure to PFAS in the environment.
+The National Institute of Environmental Health Sciences (NIEHS) is supporting research to better understand the potential health effects of exposure to PFAS.
+Currently, NIEHS is conducting toxicity studies on PFAS (primarily in animal models) and funding other studies that investigate health effects in humans, as well as methods for reducing the potential for exposure to PFAS in the environment.
 VA is closely monitoring these efforts.
 Read more about NIEHS/NTP’s efforts.

 Health concerns?